 Around 230 to 220 million years ago dinosaurs first appeared.
 Paleontologists estimate that the age of the dinosaurs (the Jurassic Period) began 20 million years later.
 Approximately 80 million years later mammals first appeared – in the form of small nocturnal creatures that fed on insects and nursed their young.
 Paleontologists estimate that dinosaurs became extinct 65 million years ago, while birds and other smaller creatures better able to survive flourished.
 Scientists calculate that 38 million years ago primates appeared – creatures resembling monkeys and apes.

-The fossilized bones of an ape that lived around 10 million years ago was discovered in a volcanic mud deposit in what is today northern Kenya.
+The fossilized bones of an ape that lived around 10 million years ago were discovered in a volcanic mud deposit in what is today northern Kenya.
 It is considered among those primates that preceded gorillas, chimps and humans.
 To quote the science reporter for the BBC, Helen Briggs, "Genetic studies suggest that the ancestors of humans and chimpanzees went along their separate pathways of evolution about five million to seven million years ago."

 Biologically, humans are a work in survival.
 The species of animal that we call human developed across thousands of years.
 Humans have many of the characteristics of other animals, including those that lived in trees.
 But an ancestor of the human species had become too big to live comfortably in trees.
 A human's legs had become longer and his pelvis reshaped, both of which helped the human to walk and run upright, which was more energy efficient and helped in running after game.
 Humanity's skin was exposed, keeping it cooler with sweat and evaporation and allowing it to run farther without suffering heat stroke as did their prey.
 Unlike chimpanzees, humans had broad shoulders that allowed it to throw stones and spears with deadly force.
 The human species benefited from brain development, allowing people to adapt to the ups and downs of climate change across the thousands of years in addition to various other circumstances.